Stress fractures – tiny cracks in a bone – are very common sports injuries.

 Stress fractures develop from repetitive force, usually overuse.
 Sometimes these result from a new activity, where bones have difficulty adjusting, or via improper techniques or training.

-While there can be additional symptoms, most stress fracture are characterized by pain, the levels of which are often reduced by rest.
+While there can be additional symptoms, most stress fractures are characterized by pain, the levels of which are often reduced by rest.

-- Physical exam: Your doctor will discuss your symptoms and general medical history to evaluate the patient’s risk factors for stress fracture.
+- Physical exam: Your doctor will discuss your symptoms and general medical history to evaluate your risk factors for stress fracture.
 The doctor will then examine the affected area.

 - Imaging: X-rays are frequently used to identify stress fractures.
 An MRI may be ordered.

 - Activity modification

 - Bracing/shoe inserts